faiazamin/faiazamin.github.io/_pages/research.md

 permalink: /research/
 ---

-My work sits at the intersection of **machine learning, ubiquitous computing, and health sensing**.
+My research focuses on the full stack of human augmentation: designing novel sensing mechanisms that capture physiological signals and building agentic machine intelligence workflows that decode those **signals into proactive health and interaction insights**.

 ## Core Research Themes